MischaU8/yumyum/tools/radial-array_IDaeghPJ_Zs.md

 yum yum
-Floyd here the quick look at the radial array tool and plasticity to use select the solids or Curves you'd like to duplicate then press the radial array icon in the lower right corner of the UI
+Floyd here the quick look at the radial array tool in Plasticity to use select the solids or Curves you'd like to duplicate then press the radial array icon in the lower right corner of the UI